microsoft/r-server-campaign-optimization/Resources/Instructions/CIG_Workflow.md

 A summary of this process and all the files involved is described in more detail [here](../data-scientist.md).

-## Deploy and Visualize with Bernie the Business Analyst
+## Step 4: Deploy and Visualize with Bernie the Business Analyst

 Now that the predictions are created and the recommendations have been saved, we will meet our last persona - Bernie, the Business Analyst.
 Bernie will use the Power BI Dashboard to learn more about the recommendations (first tab).
 He will also review summaries of the data used to create the model (second tab).
 While both tabs contain information about Day of Week, Time of Day, and Channel, it is important to understand that on the Recommendations tab this refers to predicted recommendations to use in the future, while on the Summaries tab these values refer to historical data used to create those recommendations.